 - Fasten the screws in place with a screwdriver.

 - Before mounting your TV, ensure that the mount is steady.

 - Next, you’ll need to rest the TV on a flat surface with the screen facing down to attach another mount at the back.
 Make sure to do this carefully to avoid damaging the TV screen.

-- When the TV’s finally in place, check if it’s centred.
-If it isn’t, try adjusting the TV until it’s centred and you’re satisfied.
+- When the TV’s finally in place, check if it’s centered.
+If it isn’t, try adjusting the TV until it’s centered and you’re satisfied.

 That’s all!
 You’re done!